 Lier lives in a fourth floor apartment in the Sinsen neighbourhood, with a clear view of the Oslofjord from her balcony.

 “There’s been an extreme amount of morning fog both in January and February, every day as I’ve been getting up.
 Some days I haven’t been able to spot the fjord at all, and the buildings down there all sink into the mist.”

 Of the foggy images she’s happiest with, one features the Holmenkollen subway stop.

 “I really dig the atmosphere in this one.
 She’s completely covered in fog, while giving us a good sense of scale for how tall that tree is.
 I had this idea that I might get a good shot of all of Oslo shrouded in mist, but with the sun shining down on Holmenkollen.
 When I arrived, the fog was thick as porridge, as it often is up there.
 I stuck around taking pictures of a tree, waiting for someone to come along.
 And not much time passed before she arrived.”

 Want to see Scream with a view?
-The iconic, new Munch Museum is opening this spring.
-But that is not the only reason why both art lovers and others should visit Oslo this year – now, you can also go skiing even in the summer, and explore one of the world’s most striking libraries.
+The iconic, new Munch Museum is opening this year.
+But that is not the only reason why both art lovers and others should visit Oslo – now, you can also go skiing even in the summer, and explore one of the world’s most striking libraries.

 Cookies are used for measurement, ads and optimization.
 By continuing to use our site you agree to ourCookies are used for measurement, ads and optimization.
 By continuing to use our site you agree to ourprivacy and security policy.